jhudsl/Documentation_and_Usability/10-other-features.Rmd

 ## The goal of these "other features"

-THere are some features that can increase the usability of your tool, but would probably not work well as standalone documentation.
+There are some features that can increase the usability of your tool, but would probably not work well as standalone documentation.

-In this chapter, we will discuss these other features, when you might want to consider adding them to your set of documentation.
+In this chapter, we will discuss these other features and when you might want to consider adding them to your set of documentation.

 ## FAQs